Xon77/Live4Bubbles/README.md

 **A performance system for controlling Live Coding Databases from [Tidal Cycles](https://tidalcycles.org/) and [Hydra](https://hydra.ojack.xyz/) in the [Pulsar](https://pulsar-edit.dev/) text editor with [SuperCollider](https://supercollider.github.io/) GUI and controllers.**

 *This is my current main life-long project on which I dedicate myself to develop further and perform with this audiovisual system, for as many years as possible until the end of my life, hopefully!
-Here you will find my complete project setup.*
+Here you will find my complete project setup and experiments.*

 ## 🔮 Vision and Limits